olejandro/TIMES-NZ-Model-Files/README.md

 #### 3. Make Your Changes

 Now you can start making changes to the code.
 You can create new files, modify existing ones, and delete what you don't need.
+Keep your changes focused and related to a single feature or fix.

 #### 4. Document Your Changes